Model number: UN65NU6900

-Samsung NU6900 price and availability
+Samsung NU6900 review: Price and availability

 Additional sizes of the NU6900 can be found through Best Buy and other consumer electronics retailers, in the following models and screen sizes: